Sotatek-HungNguyen14/notex-doc/docs/setting/referral_page.md

 - **Pro user visibility**: Referral section only appears for non-Pro users to encourage upgrades
 - **Bonus limitations**: Credits are awarded only for new users, not existing accounts

+---
-## FAQ
+## 4. FAQ

 **Getting Started & Access**

-**Q: I can't find the Refer & Rewards section in my Settings.**
+### I can't find the Refer & Rewards section in my Settings.**
-A: The Refer & Rewards section is only visible to non-Pro users.
+The Refer & Rewards section is only visible to non-Pro users.
 If you have an active Pro subscription:

 - The referral features are hidden to focus on premium features
 - Consider sharing your experience with friends even without earning additional credits
 - Referral functionality may return if your Pro subscription expires
+---

-**Q: Where can I find my referral code?**
+### Where can I find my referral code?**
-A: Your referral code is available in multiple locations:
+Your referral code is available in multiple locations:

 1. **Main referral page**: Settings → Refer & Rewards → Referral
 2. **Referral dialogs**: Automatic popups may display your code during certain actions
 3. **Account synchronization**: Your code is permanent and synced across all devices
+---

-**Q: My referral code isn't showing up.**
+### My referral code isn't showing up.**
-A: Code display issues typically indicate:
+Code display issues typically indicate:

 - **Poor connectivity**: Ensure stable internet connection for code retrieval
 - **Account sync problems**: Try logging out and back in to refresh account data
 - **App version issues**: Update to the latest app version for proper functionality
 - **Solution**: Restart the app and check internet connectivity before trying again
+---
 **Sharing & Code Management**

-**Q: How do I share my referral code effectively?**
+### How do I share my referral code effectively?**
-A: Optimize your sharing strategy:
+Optimize your sharing strategy:

 - **Use the built-in sharing**: Tap "Refer Now" for pre-formatted messages with your code
 - **Personal networks**: Start with close friends and family who trust your recommendations
 - **Multiple platforms**: Share across email, social media, and messaging apps
 - **Add context**: Explain how the app has helped you to encourage sign-ups
+---

-**Q: Can I customize the referral message when sharing?**
+### Can I customize the referral message when sharing?**
-A: The app provides a pre-formatted message that includes:
+The app provides a pre-formatted message that includes:

 - Engaging introduction about the app's productivity benefits
 - Your unique referral code
 - App download link
 - You can add personal touches before sending through your chosen platform
+---

-**Q: What happens if someone uses my referral code multiple times?**
+### What happens if someone uses my referral code multiple times?**
-A: Referral codes are designed for single use per person:
+Referral codes are designed for single use per person:

 - Each new user can only use one referral code during registration
 - Multiple attempts by the same user won't generate additional credits
 - The system prevents abuse through account verification
+---
 **Code Redemption & Validation**

-**Q: Why does my referral code entry show "Invalid code" error?**
+### Why does my referral code entry show "Invalid code" error?**
-A: Code validation requires specific formatting:
+Code validation requires specific formatting:

 - **Length requirement**: Exactly 8 characters (no more, no less)
 - **Character restrictions**: Only uppercase letters A-Z and numbers 0-9
 - **No special characters**: Spaces, punctuation, or symbols cause validation failure
 - **Solution**: Double-check the code format and try re-entering carefully
+---

-**Q: I entered a valid code but didn't receive credits.**
+### I entered a valid code but didn't receive credits.**
-A: Credit delivery issues can occur due to:
+Credit delivery issues can occur due to:

 - **Already used code**: Each code can only be redeemed once per account
 - **Self-referral attempt**: Cannot use your own referral code
 - **Expired code**: Some codes may have time limitations (24-hour expiry)
 - **Server processing delays**: Credits may take a few minutes to appear
 - **Solution**: Wait 5 minutes and refresh the credit display
+---

-**Q: Can I use multiple referral codes to get more credits?**
+### Can I use multiple referral codes to get more credits?**
-A: Referral code usage is limited:
+Referral code usage is limited:

 - Each user account can only redeem one referral code
 - Additional code entries will be rejected by the system
 - Focus on sharing your own code to earn ongoing credits
+---

-**Q: What does "Referral code has expired after 24 hours" mean?**
+### What does "Referral code has expired after 24 hours" mean?**
-A: Some referral codes have time-sensitive validity:
+Some referral codes have time-sensitive validity:

 - Codes must be used within 24 hours of being shared in certain contexts
 - Standard referral codes from the main page typically don't expire
 - **Solution**: Ask for a fresh code from the referrer or use codes immediately upon receiving
+---
 **Credit System & Tracking**

-**Q: How many credits do I earn per successful referral?**
+### How many credits do I earn per successful referral?**
-A: Credit amounts vary but typically:
+Credit amounts vary but typically:

 - Both referrer and referred user receive equal bonus credits
 - The exact amount is displayed in your referral information
 - Credit amounts may change based on promotional periods
 - Check the "Credits Earned" section for current reward amounts
+---

-**Q: Why don't my credit numbers match between "earned" and "available"?**
+### Why don't my credit numbers match between "earned" and "available"?**
-A: Credit discrepancies are normal:
+Credit discrepancies are normal:

 - **Credits Earned**: Total accumulated through all referrals
 - **Credits Used**: Amount spent on AI note generation and features
 - **Available Credits**: Remaining balance (Earned minus Used)
 - The bottom sheet provides detailed breakdown of all transactions
+---

-**Q: Do my referral credits expire?**
+### Do my referral credits expire?**
-A: Credit expiration policies:
+Credit expiration policies:

 - Referral credits typically do not expire
 - Credits remain available for future use regardless of account activity
 - Pro subscription status doesn't affect existing credit balance
 - Credits can be used even after subscription changes
+---

-**Q: Can I convert referral credits to cash or other rewards?**
+### Can I convert referral credits to cash or other rewards?**
-A: Referral credits are app-specific:
+Referral credits are app-specific:

 - Credits can only be used within the app for AI features
 - No cash conversion or external reward redemption available
 - Credits provide access to premium AI note generation capabilities
+---
 **Technical Issues & Troubleshooting**

-**Q: The referral sharing feature isn't working on my device.**
+### The referral sharing feature isn't working on my device.**
-A: Sharing functionality depends on device capabilities:
+Sharing functionality depends on device capabilities:

 - **iOS**: Ensure sharing permissions are enabled for the app
 - **Android**: Check that default apps are properly configured for sharing
 - **Network issues**: Verify internet connectivity during sharing attempts
 - **Solution**: Try sharing through different apps or restart the device
+---

-**Q: My referral statistics aren't updating.**
+### My referral statistics aren't updating.**
-A: Data synchronization issues may cause delays:
+Data synchronization issues may cause delays:

 - **Manual refresh**: Pull down on the credit screen to force update
 - **Network dependency**: Ensure stable internet connection for data sync
 - **Server delays**: Statistics may take up to 5 minutes to reflect changes
 - **Solution**: Wait a few minutes and try refreshing again
+---

-**Q: The app crashes when I try to access referral features.**
+### The app crashes when I try to access referral features.**
-A: Crashes typically indicate:
+Crashes typically indicate:

 - **Insufficient memory**: Close other apps to free up device resources
 - **Outdated app version**: Update to the latest version for stability improvements
 - **Corrupted data**: Try logging out and back in to refresh account data
 - **Solution**: Restart device and ensure adequate storage space
+---
 **Policy & Limitations**

-**Q: Are there limits to how many people I can refer?**
+### Are there limits to how many people I can refer?**
-A: Referral limitations:
+Referral limitations:

 - **No upper limit**: You can refer unlimited friends and family
 - **Quality focus**: System prevents abuse through validation mechanisms
 - **Genuine referrals**: Encouraged to share with people who will actively use the app
 - **Contest entries**: Each referral provides additional entries for monthly contests
+---

-**Q: What happens to my referral credits if I upgrade to Pro?**
+### What happens to my referral credits if I upgrade to Pro?**
-A: Pro subscription effects on referrals:
+Pro subscription effects on referrals:

 - **Existing credits**: Remain available and usable regardless of subscription status
 - **Referral interface**: May be hidden during active Pro subscription
 - **Credit usage**: Can still use accumulated credits for applicable features
 - **Future referrals**: Referral earning may be restricted during Pro periods
+---

-**Q: Can I refer someone who previously had the app?**
+### Can I refer someone who previously had the app?**
-A: Referral eligibility requirements:
+Referral eligibility requirements:

 - Codes are typically for new users only
 - Users who previously deleted and reinstall may not be eligible
 - System tracks account history to prevent duplicate rewards
 - **Focus**: Target friends who haven't used the app before
+---
 **Support & Advanced Issues**

-**Q: Who should I contact if referral features aren't working properly?**
+### Who should I contact if referral features aren't working properly?**
-A: Contact support through:
+Contact support through:

 - **Email**: hello@notexapp.com (24/7 response within 24 hours)
 - **In-app support**: Settings → Contact Support (includes automatic diagnostic information)
 - **Live chat**: Available during business hours for urgent referral issues
+---

-**Q: What information should I provide when reporting referral problems?**
+### What information should I provide when reporting referral problems?**
-A: Include:
+Include:

 - Your unique referral code
 - Specific error messages or screenshots